MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 #### PnP Device Registry State

-Isolated driver packages and user-mode components typically use two locations to store device state in the registry.
+Isolated driver packages and user-mode components typically use one of two locations to store device state in the registry.
 These are the *hardware key* (device key) for the device and the *software key* (driver key) for the device.
-To retrieve a handle to these registry locations, use one of the following options, based on the platform you are using:
+To retrieve a handle to these registry locations, use one of the following options:

 * [**IoOpenDeviceRegistryKey**](/windows-hardware/drivers/ddi/wdm/nf-wdm-ioopendeviceregistrykey) (WDM)